bitswamp/qmkbuilder-docker/README.md

 ```

 Then configure your routing rules so http://example.com/build is routed to localhost:5004, and all other qmk builder urls are routed to localhost:8080.

+## I want to edit qmkbuilder and run my own source

+* Create a fork of https://github.com/ruiqimao/qmkbuilder
+* Make your code changes
+* Edit `Dockerfile` so it clones your repo instead of the original
+* `docker-compose up --build`